periwinkle9/test/00-general/1-booster.md

 ## Using the Machine Gun to Boost Jump

-This is a special form of boost-jumping, where instead of boosting directly onto a ground surface, you use the Machine Gun's recoil to push you onto the ground.
+This is a special form of boost jumping, where instead of boosting directly onto a ground surface, you use the Machine Gun's recoil to push you onto the ground.
 I don't know of a specific name for this technique, but since the other ones all have their own names, I'm just going to refer to this one as "machine boosting" even though